AdobeDocs/workfront.en/help/resource-mgmt/resource-scheduling/filter-scheduling-area.md

 >[!NOTE]
 >
->We are no longer developing the Resource Scheduling tools and they will soon be removed from `Adobe Workfront`.
-We recommend that you use the `Workload Balancer` for scheduling your resources.
+>We are no longer developing the Resource Scheduling tools and they will soon be removed from Adobe Workfront.
+We recommend that you use the Workload Balancer for scheduling your resources.
 >
->For information about scheduling resources using the new `Workload Balancer`, see the section [The Workload Balancer](../../resource-mgmt/workload-balancer/workload-balancer.md).
+>For information about scheduling resources using the new Workload Balancer, see the section [The Workload Balancer](../../resource-mgmt/workload-balancer/workload-balancer.md).
 >
->For more information about the timeline for removing the Resource Scheduling tools and replacing them with the `Workload Balancer`, see [Deprecation of Resource Scheduling tools in Adobe Workfront](../../resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md).
+>For more information about the timeline for removing the Resource Scheduling tools and replacing them with the Workload Balancer, see [Deprecation of Resource Scheduling tools in Adobe Workfront](../../resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md).

 Using a filter in the Resource Scheduling area enables you to determine which work items are&nbsp;displayed on the scheduling timeline.
 This includes which tasks and issues are displayed in the Unassigned area, as well as which users are displayed.&nbsp;

-Before you begin filtering content as described in this section, become familiar with how resource scheduling works in `Adobe Workfront`.
+Before you begin filtering content as&nbsp;described in this section, become familiar with how resource scheduling works in Adobe Workfront.
-For information about resource scheduling in `Workfront`, see the article [Get started with Resource Scheduling](../../resource-mgmt/resource-scheduling/get-started-resource-scheduling.md).
+For information about resource scheduling in Workfront, see the article [Get started with Resource Scheduling](../../resource-mgmt/resource-scheduling/get-started-resource-scheduling.md).
 For more information about the scheduling timeline, see the article [Get started with Resource Scheduling](../../resource-mgmt/resource-scheduling/get-started-resource-scheduling.md).

 You can&nbsp;schedule resources or an individual team you are a member of or for any projects for which you are the Resource Manager.